junlabucsd/mm3/docs/Guide-to-folders-and-files.md

 * crosscorrs.pkl and .txt : Python dictionary that contains image correlation value for channels over time.
 Used to guess if a channel is full or empty.
 Same structure as channel_masks.
 Created by mm3_ChannelPicker.py.
 * specs.pkl and .txt : Python dictionary which is the specifications of channels as full (1), empty (0), or ignore (-1).
 Same structure as channel_masks.
 Created by mm3_ChannelPicker.py.

+The .txt files are simply a convenience provided for checking the metadata.
+If you want to manually edit the metadata you must open the .pkl files in a Python session, change them, and resave them.

 The analysis directory also contains subfolders which contain analyzed data.
 This includes both the image stacks and the final curated cell data.
+These folders are created by the various scripts and do not need to be initialized beforehand.

 #### Channel stacks